Frequently asked questions answered

 Who are we?

 Your host is Ollie Jay, a qualified teacher of Outdoor Education (PGCE from Bangor, North Wales) with a BSc in Exercise and Health; a National Governing body qualified instructor for sea and inland kayaking (level 4 coach), open canoeing (level 3 coach), climbing & abseiling (SPA holder), mountain biking and skiing.
-With over 25 years experience of coaching and instructing a wide range of activities and clientele, Ollie is a member of the Institute of Outdoor Learning (IOL).
-By far the most experienced and qualified guide in the area.
+With over 25 years experience of coaching and instructing a wide range of activities and clientele.
+By far the most experienced and qualified guide in the area (Started 1999).

 Do you offer activity Vouchers?

 Yes we do.
 Vouchers, that are valid for 12 months, can be purchased for Christmas or Birthday presents etc. They come with a photo of the activity on a card that is blank for your special message.
 Prices are the same as for a normal activity cost.
 The voucher is made out for an individual but they are welcome to bring one other person with them on the adventure.
 Once the recipient has the voucher they need to contact us directly to arrange a date that suits both parties.
 Summer gets very busy so tell them to book early to avoid disappointment if there is a certain date in mind.

 This depends on the activity and our agreed meeting place.
 Please click on this to find common meeting places, click on place and then look for directions button.
 Please contact us if you need a postcode for your Sat Nav.
 You can also zoom in and out and change to satellite view.